+For the longest time American industry has had a very contradictory relationship with Asia.
 Back in the late 70s, we had our own experience with semiconductors (RAM) and Japan and American manufacturers.
 Needing to collect more seismic data do we purchase 100 devices from a US company or do we purchase 1000 devices from Japan?
 The outcome was… Read More »

 NORTH CANTON, Ohio, Dec.
 18, 2015 /PRNewswire/ — Diebold, Incorporated (NYSE: DBD) today announced it is forming a new joint venture with a subsidiary of the Inspur Group, a Chinese cloud computing and data center company, to develop, manufacture and distribute financial self-service solutions in China.
 Inspur will hold a majority stake of 51 percent in the new joint venture, which will be named Inspur Financial Information Systems, Ltd. The joint venture will offer a complete range of self-service terminals within the Chinese market, including automated teller machines (ATMs).
 Also, Diebold will serve as the exclusive distributor outside of China for all products developed by the new joint venture, which will be sold under the Diebold brand.